SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Getting_Started_Partner_Program/Sales_and_Marketing.md

 # Sales and Marketing

-The following tools and means are available for you to support your sales and marketing activities.
+The tools and means mentioned in this section are available for you to support your Sales and Marketing activities.

 ### Prepare your staff to excel